 Going on a trip, whether it’s for business or for leisure should be as straightforward as can be.
 Here at Airport Parking Shop however we do sometimes receive the odd story of a bad parking experience.
 We wanted to find out what the volume of crimes at airports were and how much of that was parking related to see how much of a problem it actually is.
 We also wanted to know what the most common crimes at airports are, so when you’re travelling you can be aware of this and hopefully avoid becoming a victim.

 The good news is, crime rates at airports are really, really low.
 On average, the crime rate across the airports in England and Wales that we looked at was 0.009%.
 This was for crimes recorded as a percentage of passenger volume at the airport.
-In England and Wales, using 2018 figures, the rate was around 0.086% (ONS, 2018).
-So that’s a decrease of 162%, which is a nice figure to know if you’re worried about being a victim of crime!
+In England, Wales and Northern Ireland, using 2018 figures, the rate was around 0.086% (ONS, 2018).
+So that means that you’re ten times more likely to be involved in a crime elsewhere in the UK than you are at an airport, which is a pretty reassuring fact!

 Types of crime at Airports

 So what types of crime do you need to be wary of at airports?
-Find below the types of crime that have been recorded at airports in England and Wales and what they mean.
+Find below the types of crime that have been recorded at airports in England, Wales and NI and what they mean.

 |Anti-social behaviour||Includes personal, environmental and nuisance anti-social behaviour|